+A grade of C or better must be earned.
 A grade of C or better must be earned and this course cannot be taken as S/U.

-Bachelor of Science in Physical Education - Teacher Certification
+RICHARD W. RILEY COLLEGE OF EDUCATION--PHYSICAL EDUCATION Bachelor of Science in Physical Education - Teacher Certification